Emwick/Temp/README.md

-Thus my first project is born
+Thus my first project is born.

+This is my second change.